Saksh8/Ledger-Reconcillation/README.md

 #### 5. Remarks and Duplicates
 Explain how remarks are added:
-- Adding remarks based on match scores and amount differences.If the match score is found to be 1 and the transaction amount is less than 3Rs, then Sales/Purchase Invoices or Debit Notes/Credit Notes are considered to be matched.
+- Adding remarks based on match scores and amount differences.
+If the match score is found to be 1 and the transaction amount is less than 3Rs, then Sales/Purchase Invoices or Debit Notes/Credit Notes are considered to be matched.
 - In the case of Payment and Receipt, a "Payment Match" remark is added if the net amount sum in a particular month  in our ledger matches the net amount sum in that particular month with the vendor.
 - Handling duplicate invoices to avoid double-counting.